Search and Rescue Team

 VLB Rescue Officers have the mental capacity, strength, and endurance to function for at least 30 minutes in heavy seas and on rugged terrain during adverse weather conditions.

 Our team of 15 officers are able to respond to emergencies as directed by Humber Coastguard and is on call round-the-clock 365 days a year.
+The team is currently undergoing training towards getting Declared Facility status.

 Watch House Museum